10 Steps to Developing Your Leadership

 2. Assess Your Current Strengths and Developmental Needs

-3. The Core Competencies Leaders Most Often Need
+3. Know the Core Competencies Leaders Most Often Need

 4. Develop Cognitive and Social Skills